sysadmin-info/now-playing/README.md

 It is working in Elementary OS so it should work also in Ubuntu, or Debian.

-For Arch I will prepare separate branch, because I also made this working for Arch.
-Be patient, please.
+For Arch separate branch is here: https://github.com/sysadmin-info/now-clocking/tree/now-clocking-arch

 Other conkies I modified will be soon also accessible.
 If you are very impatient, you can follow my tutorial at YouTube: https://youtu.be/1uHQ1493c04